Alan Wiggins: Early career

 Wiggins played minor league baseball in 1977 for the Angels rookie-league affiliate in Idaho Falls, where he hit .271 and had 25 stolen bases in 63 games.
 In 1978, with the Class A Quad Cities Angels, Wiggins stole 26 bases in 49 games, but his batting average fell to .201.
 Following a mid-season fight with one of his coaches, he was released by the Angels organization in June 1978.
-(Note: A Los Angeles Times article suggests that the fight and Wiggins' release occurred in 1977, but Baseball-Reference.com shows that Wiggins played with the Angels organization for part of 1978 and that he was released by the organization on June 10, 1978.)
+(Note: A Los Angeles Times article suggests that the fight and Wiggins's release occurred in 1977, but Baseball-Reference.com shows that Wiggins played with the Angels organization for part of 1978 and that he was released by the organization on June 10, 1978.)
 Wiggins feared that his career was near its end, but he reached out to Los Angeles Dodgers scout Gail Henley.
 After a workout in front of the Dodgers and manager Tommy Lasorda, Wiggins signed with the team before the 1979 season, receiving an invitation to spring training and then being assigned to the team's Class A affiliate, the Clinton Dodgers.

 In 95 games for Clinton, Wiggins hit .257, stole 43 bases, and converted to a shortstop after spending the previous two seasons as a second baseman.
 He also appeared in the outfield and at all three of the other infield positions for Clinton.
 Playing with the Class A Lodi Dodgers of the California League in 1980, Wiggins batted .288 and scored 108 runs while stealing 120 bases in just 135 games.
 He established a professional baseball single-season steals record, (Note: Jeff Stone broke the record with 123 steals in 1981.) surpassing the previous minor league mark of 116 set by Allan Lewis in 1966, as well as Lou Brock's major league record of 118 in 1974.

-After the 1980 season, Wiggins' fourth year in the minor leagues, he was eligible to be selected by other teams in that year's Rule 5 draft.
+After the 1980 season, Wiggins's fourth year in the minor leagues, he was eligible to be selected by other teams in that year's Rule 5 draft.
 The Rule 5 draft is a procedure that stops teams from hoarding young players in the minor leagues when those players might be able to make it to the major leagues with other organizations.
 A team can protect a player from the Rule 5 draft by adding him to its major league roster.
 The Dodgers decided not to protect Wiggins, and since he had once caught the eye of San Diego Padres general manager Jack McKeon, the Padres selected him in the draft.
 Padres officials later said that they knew Wiggins had been arrested for possession of marijuana while with the Dodgers.
 "It was known in our organization that he had a problem in the Dodger organization.
 They didn't want a part of it," Padres manager Dick Williams said.